Canning Smoked Fish

 pressure canning guide

-How to Smoke Fish
+How to Smoke Fish for Canning

 When you are canning smoked fish, the process is different than when you are making ready to eat smoked fish.
-Fish that are smoked in preparation for the canner are partially cooked.
+Fish that are smoked in preparation for the canner are only partially cooked.
 Heat from the canning process brings the fish to the desired stage of doneness.

 Use only fresh, good quality fish for the canner.
 Clean the fish, removing all traces of blood.
 Remove the scales, or skin the fish if desired.